Battery Care & Maintenance

 Vibration can reduce a battery’s life.
 Always use an approved battery clamp to limit vibration.
 Century batteries are built tough, using robust internal components to resist damage through abrasion and puncture from vehicle vibration.

 - Many alleged ‘dead batteries’ are merely flat batteries.
 Drivers simply leave lights on or can have faulty voltage regulators.

 Ensure your battery is properly tested before replacing a battery.

 It’s impossible to know exactly when a battery might fail.
 A slow starting engine is sometimes an indication.

 Old batteries can give trouble in colder weather.

-Equally, if an engine area becomes overheated in very hot weather and the battery is under current draw strain from air conditioners it may fail.
+Equally, if an engine area becomes overheated in very hot weather and the battery is under strain from air conditioners it may fail.
 Regular battery checks are always advised.

 Batteries have a finite life, determined by the application and the operating conditions.
 Battery failure can be attributed to various factors, however the causes of failure fall under two distinct categories: manufacturing and non-manufacturing faults.